pusher/docs/docs/channels/library_auth_reference/pusher-websockets-protocol.md

 ## Triggering Channel Client Events

-It is possible to trigger events from a client when the application that the client has connected to has had client events enabled, the event name must be prefixed with `client-` and the channel must be an authenticated channel (private or presence).
+It is possible to trigger events from a client when the application that the client has connected to has had client events enabled, the event name must be prefixed with `client-` and the channel must be an authorized channel (private or presence).
 For more information on this see the [Triggering Client Events docs](/docs/channels/using_channels/events#trigger-events).

 > Client events are not currently prohibited in encrypted channels by the protocol, but existing Pusher WebSocket libraries are not capable of encryption and so omit the functionality to trigger client events in encrypted channels.